NGEET/fates-tutorial/docs/source/docker_introduction.md

 ### 4. Test start the tutorial containers

+If you are unfamiliar with the linux command line, please see the :doc:bash_cheat_sheet for a list of commons commands.

 1. *Start Docker Desktop and login*

    Logging into Docker Desktop will provide you access with downloading the necessary images from DockerHub.